Anna Leszczyńska (1699–1717)

-Marianna "Anna" Leszczyńska (25 May 1699 - 20 June 1717) was the eldest child of Stanisław Leszczyński and Catherine Opalińska.
+Marianna "Anna" Leszczyńska (25 May 1699 - 20 June 1717) was Princess of Poland as the eldest child of King Stanisław Leszczyński and Catherine Opalińska.
 Her sister, Maria Leszczyńska, became Queen of France in 1725.

 Life

 Childhood

 Marianna Leszczyńska was born on 25 May 1699 in Poland, as the eldest child of Stanisław Leszczyński and Catherine Opalińska.
 Marianna was named after her paternal grandmother, Anna Jabłonowska, and was often called “Anna”.

 Her only sister, Maria Leszczyńska, was born four years later in 1703 and was later crowned Queen of France as the consort of Louis XV.
 Between Stanisław's two daughters, Marianna seems to have been the favourite.
 She, reportedly, received a good education.

 Death

 Marianna died of pneumonia at the age of 18 in the district of Mandelbachtal in Saarpfalz-Kreis.
 She is buried in Gräfinthal cloister.
 Although her father called many doctors to her bedside, they likely accelerated her death by applying multiple purges and bleeding.

 Her death devastated the Leszczyński family, especially her father, who asked his second daughter Maria to never pronounce the name of Anna before him again.
 Maria followed his instructions so carefully, even in front of her husband, that years later he was surprised to learn that she had a sister.